SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 Scratch Org Limits
 ^^^^^^^^^^^^^^^^^^

-Each scratch org you create is counted against limits in your DevHub.
+Each scratch org you create is counted against limits in your Dev Hub.
 Scratch orgs count against an *active* scratch org limit, which controls how many orgs can exist at the same time, and a *daily* scratch org limit, which controls how many total orgs can be created per day.

-Scratch org limits are based on your DevHub's edition and your Salesforce contract.
-To review limits and consumption:
+Scratch org limits are based on your Dev Hub's edition and your Salesforce contract.
+To review limits and consumption, run the command:

 .. code-block:: console

     $ sfdx force:limits:api:display -u <username>

-``<username>`` is your DevHub username.
+``<username>`` is your Dev Hub username.
 The limit names are ``ActiveScratchOrgs`` and ``DailyScratchOrgs``.